Study of bremsstrahlung radiation coming from a transmission type x-ray generator and its application on EDXRF technique: Analysis

 We have assumed that all the detectable elements will add up to 100\%.
 To fulfill this condition we must use

-So, by using the set of equations (6) to (13), assuming an initial arbitrary concentration of each element we can find the corresponding modified concentrations, which is used as assumed concentrations for the next iteration.
-After each iteration, concentration of each elements $C_i's$ is normalized by
+So, by using the set of equations (\ref{9}) to (\ref{16}), assuming an initial arbitrary concentration of each element we can find the corresponding modified concentrations, which is used as assumed concentrations for the next iteration.
+After each iteration, concentration of each elements $(C_i)$ is normalized by

-The above mentioned procedure is applicable only when monoenergetic x-rays are used as an exciter.
-But here we used bremsstrahlung coming from transmission type x-ray tube to irradiate the sample.
-In order to use the above procedure we divide the whole bremsstrahlung spectrum into a large number of energy slices so that each energy slice can be treated as a source of monoenergetic x-ray beam.
-We have calculated the concentrations $C_is$ of each element for all the energy slices separately and add them up and normalize to get the modified one for the next iteration if needed.
+The above mentioned procedure is applicable only when mono-energetic x-rays are used as an exciter.
+But here we used bremsstrahlung coming from a transmission type x-ray tube to irradiate the sample.
+In order to use the above mentioned procedure we divide the whole bremsstrahlung spectrum into a large number of energy slices so that each energy slice can be treated as a source of mono-energetic x-ray beam.
+The width of this energy slice is the same as the energy per unit channel in our present experiment.
+We have calculated the concentrations ($C_i$) for all the energy slices separately and add them up and normalize to get the modified one for the next iteration if needed.

-\section{Results and discussions:}
+\section{Results and discussions}

-Figure 2 shows the typical spectrum which we got due to the irradiation of our sample [Indian one rupee coin (2000)] by the bremsstrahlung radiation coming directly from transmission type x-ray tube operated at 25 kV anode voltage.
-By using the above procedure the concentrations of each element in the sample has been calculated and the result is shown in Table:1 with the previously published result \cite{coin} in which they used monochromatic x-rays as incident beam.
+Fig.~\ref{Fig:Sample} show the typical x-ray spectrum of a coin and brass sample which we got due to the irradiation of those samples by the bremsstrahlung radiation coming directly from a transmission type x ray tube operated at 25 KV anode voltage.

+By using the above procedure the concentrations of each elements in that two used samples have been calculated and the results are shown in Table.~\ref{Table:t1} and Table.~\ref{Table:t2} along with the previously published results \citep{mandal2003edxrf} and NIST Brass Sample compositions in which they used monochromatic x-rays as incident beam.
 Both the results agree well within the error bar.

-The error in the concentration comes from only the terms $I_i$ and $V_i$.
-The term S cancels out while normalizing the concentrations.
-Errors are almost negligible for the elements with higher concentrations.
-The error in $V_i$ is propagated through the errors in (i) photo-ionization cross section of k-shell($\sim$2\%) and (ii) atomic parameters ($\omega f$) of k-shell ($\sim$3\%) , (iii) mass attenuation coefficients ($\sim$2\%).
+From equation \ref{15}, it seems that the error in the concentration comes from only the terms $I_i$ and $V_i$.
+The term $S$ cancels out while normalizing the concentrations.
+Errors are almost negligible for the elements with higher concentrations, and written as follows,

+The error in $V_i$ is propagated through the errors in (i) photo-ionization cross section of k-shell ($\sim$2\%) and (ii) atomic parameters ($\omega, f$) of k-shell ($\sim$3\%), (iii) mass attenuation coefficients ($\sim$2\%).

 Neglecting the error in $H_i$ due to its small contribution, the error in $C_i$ turns out to be within 3-8\%.
+Overall errors in the concentration for each element is listed in table \ref{Table:t1} and \ref{Table:t2}.\\